There’s more to Dutch beer than Heineken, as we reveal.

 La Trappe Blond (replacing the enkel), Dubbel, Tripel and the seasonal Quadrupel are all worth trying.
 It’s now part of the larger Bavaria brewery, but this change in ownership should not affect the traditional Trappist beers.
 It’s worth keeping a close watch on what happens, however.

 Then there are the large variety of new beer styles being brewed, Witbiers, Blonds, Dubbels, Tripels, Meibocks, a variety of seasonal beers, revived styles such as Mestreechs Aajt from the Gulpener Brewery and Jopen in Haarlem, which is bringing back a variety beers formerly brewed there such as Hoppenbier, Koyt and Adriaan.

 But those will have to wait until the second round.

 In the meantime, you can always go out and start sampling for yourself.
 There are plenty of places, and the two micro-breweries in Amsterdam both incorporate cafés.

 Brouwhuis Maximiliaan is at Klovenierburgwal 6-8, open daily except Tuesdays from 12pm, and Brouwerij ‘t IJ is under the windmill in the old bathhouse at Funenkade 9.
 The Proeflokaal is open Wednesday to Sunday, 3pm to 8pm.

-However, if you want to be find beers from all Dutch breweries in one spot, then try ‘t Arendsnest at Herengracht 90.
-It’s the first special beer cafe with only Dutch beers and at least one from every brewery it is open daily, except Monday, from 3pm.
+However, if you want to find beers from all Dutch breweries in one spot, then try ‘t Arendsnest.
+It’s the first cafe with only Dutch beers and at least one from every brewery.
+It is open daily, except Monday, from 3pm.